Spit68/Fresh-Intellivent-Sky/README.md

 ## Night Mode and Silent Hours

 Night Mode and Silent Hours provide scheduled RPM limits managed entirely by Home Assistant.
-Each mode can be enabled and configured separately for every SKY device with a start time, end time, and maximum RPM.
+Each mode can be enabled and configured separately for every device with a start time, end time, and maximum RPM.

 When a scheduled mode starts, the integration saves the fan's normal RPM settings and temporarily limits settings that are higher than the configured maximum.
 Settings already below the limit remain unchanged and are never increased.